top of page

 A quick letter to my family

-This could be the last one I would write
+The last one I would write?

-As if roiling sea and off-shore wind
+The roiling sea and howling wind

 Cargo nets hung from the deck

-As we walked on shaky legs
+We climbed down on shaky legs

 Seasickness overtook us